Daniel-Nikpayuk/CPPF-CTR/README.md

  </tr>
 </table>

+You'll notice other parties are included in these provincial results, but as they do not have nearly the depth of years experience I have discluded them from the main analysis.

+### Federal:

+The same style of analysis as above is done just for the federal parties here:

+I won't explain much here as I trust you can read over it yourself, but otherwise the federal Liberals have in there time done much better fiscally both with more relative surpluses as well as a smaller balance ratio.

 ![from: Canadian Federal and Provincial Comparative Analysis (fed).csv](images/surplus \(fed\).jpg)

 ![from: Canadian Federal and Provincial Comparative Analysis (fed).csv](images/deficit \(fed\).jpg)